Maverick Party

+The party was deregistered by Elections Canada on February 28, 2025.

 History

 The Wexit movement gained traction in October 2019, shortly after the 2019 Canadian federal election, when the Liberal Party under Prime Minister Justin Trudeau was re-elected to form government.
 In August 2019, Wexit Alberta held several meetings including a small summer meeting in Calgary's beltline.
 A few months later another meeting in Calgary drew about 1700 attendees.

 On January 10, 2020, the party became "eligible for registration" under section 387 of the Canada Elections Act.
 At the time, it recorded with Elections Canada under the name "Wexit Canada".
 The following day, the party conducted a protest in Edmonton, involving approximately 100 supporters.

 In early 2020, Wexit Alberta started purchasing billboards in Alberta criticizing Prime Minister Trudeau for various things such as "ISIS terrorist reintegration", "tax theft", "economic sabotage", "foreign interference" and "ethics violations".
 This sparked public discussion over the lack of representation in western Canada for some, and criticism of the billboards themselves for others.
 Signpatico, an advertising agency based in Regina, that installed the billboards, promised to vet ads more carefully in the future stating that while the company "fundamentally stand[s] by freedom of expression, as per the Charter", Signpatico is not "intending on inciting perceptions of hate speech or offensive ads."

 In September 2020, Hill announced that the party had changed its name to the "Maverick Party".
 When the party changed its name, its records with Elections Canada were updated.
 It remains eligible for registration when an election is called.